Demographics of Liverpool: Ethnicity

-While 84% of Liverpool's population is white, the city is one of the most important sites in the history of multiculturalism in the United Kingdom.
 Liverpool is home to Britain's oldest black community, dating to at least the 1730s, and some Liverpudlians are able to trace their black ancestors in the city back ten generations.
 Early black settlers in the city included seamen, the children of traders sent to be educated, and freed slaves (since slaves entering the country after 1722 were deemed free men).

 The city is also home to the oldest Chinese community in Europe; the first residents of the city's Chinatown arrived as seamen in the 19th century.
-The gateway in Chinatown is also the largest gateway outside of China.

 The city is also historically known for its large Irish and Welsh populations.
 The Liverpool accent (Scouse) is thought to have been influenced by the arrival of Irish and Welsh immigrants.
-Today, up to 50% of Liverpool's population is believed to have Irish ancestry.
 The influences of Irish and Welsh culture have given Liverpool's people traits usually associated with the Celtic fringes of the British Isles.

 The vast majority of Liverpool's ethnic minorities live within the inner city area, particularly in and around Toxteth.
 According to the 2001 census, 38% of the population of Granby, 37% of Princes Park, and 27% of Central were from ethnic groups other than White British.